Lip Volume

 1. Medical History Review

-Our doctor will assess relevant medical conditions, medications, allergies, and previous procedures.
+Our doctor or registered nurse will assess relevant medical conditions, medications, allergies, and previous procedures.

 2. Facial and Lip Assessment